flyingmachine/brave-clojure-web/content/core-async.md

 ```

 Here, you created a *channel* named `echo-chan` with the `chan`
 function.
-Channels are how you communicate events to processes.
-In the
+Channels communicate *messages*.
+Communication over a
+channel is an event, and these communication events are what processes
-physical world, we don't think about channels or any other mechanism
+respond to.
+In the physical world, we don't normally think about
-for conveying events; when you put your hard-earned cash in the
+channels or any other mechanism for conveying messages, and we don't
+think about that communication as an event.
+You don't think of the
-mechanical hot dog maker, you don't think about the "channel" that
+mechanical hot dog maker as listening on a channel, waiting for the
-communicates the "sufficient money" event or about the channel that
+communication event that includes the "sufficient money" message.
+You
+don't think about a person listening on a channel, waiting for the
-communicates the "hot dog dispensed" event.
-Still, these events *are*
+communication event that include the "hot dog dispensed"
-communicated through the physical media of light, sound, and grease
+message.
+Still, these messages *are* communicated through the physical
+media of light, sound, and grease odor molecules, and that
+communication is an event that things respond to.

-odor molecules.
-With core.async, the channel is your virtual medium
+With core.async, the channel is your virtual medium for communicating
-for communicating events.
+messages.
+You can *put* messages on a channel and *take* messages off
+of them.
+Processes wait for the completion of "put" and "take" -
+they're the events that processes respond to.

 Next, you used `go` to create a new process.
 Everything within the go
 expression - called a *go block* - will run concurrently on a separate
 thread.
 (Go blocks actually use a thread pool, a detail that I'll
 cover in a little bit.)
 In this case, the process `(println (<!
-echo-chan))` expresses, "*when* an event happens on `echo-chan`, print
+echo-chan))` expresses, "when I take a message from `echo-chan`, print
-that event."
-The process is shunted to another thread, freeing up the
+it."
+The process is shunted to another thread, freeing up the current
-current thread and allowing you to continue interacting with the REPL.
+thread and allowing you to continue interacting with the REPL.

-The expression `(<! echo-chan)` is how you express "when an event
+The expression `(<! echo-chan)` is how you express "wait until I take
-happens on `echo-chan`" as well as "that event." `<!` is the "take"
-function.
-It listens to the channel you give it as an argument and
+message from `echo-chan`." `<!` is the *take* function.
+It listens to
+the channel you give it as an argument, causing the process to wait
-causes the go block it lives in to pause execution of its root
-expression (the `println` expression here) until it's able to retrieve
+until another process puts a message on the channel.
+You probably
-a value from the channel; you probably noticed that `ketchup` didn't
-print in your REPL until you put it on the channel.
-Metaphorically
+noticed that `ketchup` didn't print in your REPL until you put it on
-speaking, the retrieval of the value signifies that the process is
-responding to the event.
-When `<!` does retrieve a value, the value is
+the channel.
+When `<!` does retrieve a value, the value is returned
-returned and the `println` expression is executed.
+and the `println` expression is executed.

-The expression `(>!! echo-chan "ketchup")` puts the string `"ketchup"`
+The expression `(>!! echo-chan "ketchup")` *puts* the string
-on `echo-chan` and returns `true`, and it's how you express "hey an
+`"ketchup"` on `echo-chan` and returns `true` When you put a message
-event has happened."
-When you put an event on a channel, the process
-will block until another process takes the event.
-For example, if you
+on a channel, the process will block until another process takes the
+message.
+In this case, the REPL process didn't have to wait at all
+because there was already a process listening to the channel, waiting
-do this:
+to take something off of it.
+However, if you do this:

 ```clojure
 (>!! (chan) "mustard")